Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/creating_custom_queries.md

     * Sum
     * Min
     * Max
-    * Find - If selected, select the fields to include in the events and the limit, offet, and sort options.
+    * Find - If selected, select a **Display** option of List or Stream, the fields to include in the events, the limit, offet, and sort options.
 4. Select a **Field**.
 The Field drop-down menu selections are:
     * Custom - If selected, enter the custom field information.
     * Event